 Whether I use checks, credit cards or cash, I can count on my skin color not to work against the appearance of financial reliability.

-I thought of Peggy McIntosh when I saw this personal confession at PostSecret:Lisa Wade, PhD is a professor at Occidental College.
+I thought of Peggy McIntosh when I saw this personal confession at PostSecret:Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.